A Week of Impact in Ghana

 A Trip Marked by Gratitude and Purpose

-As they returned home, Ronny and Steve carried a renewed sense of gratitude—for the staff who serve tirelessly, for the pastors who lead faithfully, for the students and girls pursuing their dreams, and for supporters like you who make all of this possible.
+As they returned home, Ronny and Steve carried a renewed sense of gratitude—for the team who serve tirelessly, for the pastors who lead faithfully, for the students and girls pursuing their dreams, and for supporters like you who make all of this possible.

 Travis Rutland smiling broadly in a light gray shirt, standing near a lake.